UCLA-DataSquad/laptop/README.md

 ![example workflow](https://github.com/UCLA-DataSquad/laptop/actions/workflows/smoke.yml/badge.svg)

-Laptop
+DSC - DataSquad Laptop Setup (for MacBook)
 ======

-Laptop is a script to set up a macOS laptop for web and mobile development.
+Laptop is a script to set up a macOS laptop for data science tools.

-It can be run multiple times on the same machine safely.
+* It can be run multiple times on the same machine safely.
-It installs, upgrades, or skips packages based on what is already installed on the machine.
+* It installs, upgrades, or skips packages based on what is already installed on the machine.

 Requirements
 ------------